 And, like healthinsurance.org, this site’s content is authored by a team of veteran healthcare writers who know the health insurance industry, understand the political battles over healthcare – and, most importantly, who know the needs of consumers.

-Contributors to the site include Louise Norris, who brings a broker’s perspective to her extensive coverage of the Medicare market; health insurance industry insider, whistleblower and reform analyst Wendell Potter; Medicare and health policy expert Josh Schultz; health policy educator/expert Harold Pollack; Linda Bergthold, advisor to both the Clinton and Obama administrations; policy historian Bruce Carlson; and health policy blogger Rob Cullen.
+Contributors to the site include Louise Norris, who brings a broker’s perspective to her extensive coverage of the Medicare market; health insurance industry insider, whistleblower and reform analyst Wendell Potter; Medicare and health policy expert Josh Schultz; health policy educator/expert Harold Pollack; Linda Bergthold, advisor to both the Clinton and Obama administrations; and policy historian Bruce Carlson.

 We actively seek guests posts from organizations that share our common goals: to educate Americans about Medicare and to give them a thorough understanding of how the ACA will make changes to Medicare.